 |Alma Mater:||Ohio State|

-Midway through his sixth season at Georgia State in 2015-16, Chris England serves as head coach for both the Panther cross country and track and field indoor and outdoor teams.
+Now in his seventh season at Georgia State in 2016-17, Chris England serves as head coach for both the Panther cross country and track and field indoor and outdoor teams.
 He has brought consistency in competition, in the classroom and in the community from his teams.

 2015 Cross Country

 The Panthers capped off a successful season with a fourth-place finish and an all-conference runner, while playing host to the Sun Belt Championship in Atlanta.

 Despite the turnover from four veterans to a new squad, GSU finished in the top third of the Sun Belt's 11 teams and saw Stephanie Berger finish ninth to earn All-Sun Belt status.
 GSU also picked up the rivalry point in that series by finishing ahead of Georgia Southern.

 The Panthers won the 6k Berry Invitational, while having two third-place and two fourth-place finishes during the season.